maciekk64/cosmic-ext-applet-external-monitor-brightness/README.md

 # External Monitor Brightness Applet for the COSMIC™ desktop

-Change brightness of external monitors via DDC/CI protocol
+Change brightness of external monitors via DDC/CI protocol.
+You can also quickly toggle system dark mode.

 ![Screenshot](res/screenshot1.png)